simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

     ```
 4. In **Home.js**, add the following function to serve as a callback when adding any data to the selection in the document.
 You can perform validation checks in this function and present errors if something goes wrong during the insertion.
     ```js
-    // Callback function for the asynchronous write function function onSelectionSet(asyncResult) {
+    // Callback function for the asynchronous write functions function onSelectionSet(asyncResult) {
         if (asyncResult.status !== Office.AsyncResultStatus.Succeeded) {
             // TODO: Handle error